Skip to Content

 What Is Premises Liability?

 Premises liability holds business and individual property owners accountable for accidents that occur on their property.
-These owners are legally responsible for maintaining a safe property and notifying visitors of any dangerous conditions.
+These owners are legally responsible for maintaining a safe property and notifying visitors of any dangerous conditions that may arise.

 • Dog bites